githubharald/fast_inv_sqrt/README.md

 * Apply "bit-magic" to compute an initial guess with at most 41% relative error
 * Apply 2 iterations of Newton's method to drive the maximum relative error down to <0.2%

-The plot shows the relative error after each step for x values from 1 to 16.
+The plot shows the relative error after each of the two steps for x values from 1 to 16.
+For more details see [this article](https://githubharald.github.io/fast_inv_sqrt.html).

 ![error](doc/error.png)